playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 }
 ```

 While you might wonder "Why would you use `static: false` if you can get the access within the `ngOnInit`", the answer is fairly similarly: _when using `static: true`, the `ViewChild` prop never updates after the initial `DoCheck` lifecycle check_.
-This means that your value will never update from `undefined` when trying to get the reference to a template from within a child view.
+This means that your value will never update from `undefined` when trying to get a reference to a template from within a child view.

 When taking the example with the `testingMessageCompVar` prop and changing the value to `true`, it will never render the other component since it will always stay `undefined`.